-Total energy consumption for the year 2019/20 (across all fuel types) amounted to 10.7 million kWh, down from 11.6 million kWh in the previous year.
+Total energy consumption for the year 2020/21 (across all fuel types) amounted to 11.3 million kWh, up from 10.7 million kWh in the previous year.
+This increase can be attributed to the way the University operated during Covid 19 with students and staff returning to campus.
 Energy consumption figures are calculated using invoiced meter readings for gas and electricity.
 Other fuels are calculated by quantities used over the year converted into kWh.

 The most relevant ratio for energy emissions relative to the University's core activity is notional energy emissions (kg CO2) per full time equivalent (FTE) student.
-For 2019/20 this amounted to 507kg CO2 per FTE student, a reduction of 42kg (7.6%) CO2 from the previous year.
+For 2020/21 this amounted to 483kg CO2 per FTE student, a reduction of 24kg (4.7%) CO2 from the previous year.